dragonflyoss/d7y.io/docs/reference/configuration/dfdaemon.md

 # In linux, default value is /var/lib/dragonfly.
 # In macos(just for testing), default value is /Users/$USER/.dragonfly/data.
 dataDir: ''

+# dataDirMode is used to set the file mode bits for the dataDir directory.
+# The default is 0755.
+dataDirMode: 0755

 # When daemon exit, keep peer task data or not.
 # it is usefully when upgrade daemon service, all local cache will be saved